 My three year old, M-Woww recently learned about flowers at preschool and immediately wanted to turn her drips into a flower garden.
 We cut petals out of tissue paper (I did assist her with this task) and she thoughtfully arranged the petals to create her flowers.
 As she worked we discussed the different parts of the flower and combined science learning with her art.

 My five year old, Lil B, wanted to make his painting into grass with bugs and insects.
 He started by layering green tissue paper to create grass.
-He got the idea to add dirt and insects underneath the ground.
+Then he got the idea to add dirt and insects underneath the ground.

 Ask your child questions along the way to stretch their creative and critical thinking skills.
 The great thing about process art is there is no wrong way to do it.
 Let your child lead the project with their imagination.